SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 <img src="/guides/users-guide/addrulepage.png" alt="Add retention rule" style="max-width: 50%">

->**Info**: Per default an asterisk ("*") is set in all fields except the "Maximum age" field, to include all values.
+>**Info**: Per default, an asterisk ("*") is set in all fields except the "Maximum age" field, to include all values.

 1. Select the type of data to be cleaned up (alarms, measurements, events, operations, audit logs or all).
-2. Enter a fragment type, if you want to be more specific about the data to be cleaned up.
+2. Enter a fragment type if you want to be more specific about the data to be cleaned up.
 To clean up all connection loss alarms with this rule, select "alarms" and enter "c8y_UnavailabilityAlarm" as property into the "Type" field.
 3. If you want to remove data only from a specific device, enter the device ID into the "Source" field.
 4. Enter the "Maximum age" in days (max. allowed value is 10 years in days).
 5. Click **Save** to create the rule.

-Note that alarms are only removed if they are in "CLEARED" state.
+>**Info**: Alarms are only removed if they are in "CLEARED" state.

 <img src="/guides/users-guide/administration/Admin_RetentionRulesDelete.png" alt="Delete retention rule" style="max-width: 50%">